-The staff in the Commission’s Division of Economic and Risk Analysis (DERA) recently analyzed custom tags used in eXtensible Business Reporting Language (XBRL) exhibits submitted by issuers to comply with the 2009 Interactive Data rules requiring financial statement information to be reported in XBRL.
-Our analysis covered XBRL exhibits submitted in Forms 10-K and 10-K/A for fiscal years 2018 through 2020.
+The staff in the Commission’s Division of Economic and Risk Analysis (DERA) recently analyzed custom tags used in eXtensible Business Reporting Language (XBRL) filings submitted by issuers to comply with the 2009 Interactive Data rules requiring financial statement information to be reported in XBRL.
+Our analysis covered XBRL exhibits submitted in Forms 10-K and 10-K/A using U.S. Generally Accepted Accounting Principles (GAAP) for fiscal years 2019 through 2021.
 The analysis looked at trends in filers’ use of custom tags in their XBRL submissions during the last three years.

 The Commission’s rules allow filers to create custom tags when the standard taxonomy does not provide an appropriate element to tag the data.
 While this customization accommodates unique circumstances in a filer’s particular disclosure, the Commission has acknowledged that the use of custom tags could potentially reduce the comparability of inter-company data.
 Thus, the Commission’s rules specify the limited circumstances under which a filer may create custom tags.

 I. TREND ANALYSIS

 The analysis for Forms 10-K and 10-K/A shows a decrease in the average custom tag rate for filers across each status in 2021 compared to 2020, with the exception of smaller reporting companies.
 Smaller reporting companies have seen steady increases in the average custom tag rate since 2019.